EX-XDRiVER/Chart-Documentation/README.md

 ### Privacy
 Don't include anything that invades another person's privacy in any way with your custom content.
-- No personal information, such as name, age, address, identification, documents, images of people's faces, etc.
+- No personal information, such as name, age, address, identification, documents, etc.

 ### Sensitive Content
 Please put content warnings on your content as appropriate.
 This can also be done with tags in the [Discord server](https://discord.gg/JGb4VTGTmk) forums.